krototype/Car-Popularity-Prediction/ReadMe.txt

 For finding the model that would fit this dataset and produce the output csv file go to model_fit.py and run it.
 The output csv file will be generated in the folder where model_fit.py is present.

+Output - Prediction is the file which contains the output which was submitted.

 Libraries Used: